Iridaceae/iridaceae/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: New a report to help us improve
+about: SetZ a report to help us improve
 title: ''
 labels: ''
 assignees: ''